 In this current COVID-19 period, where hygiene is of utmost importance to protect ourselves against the coronavirus and prevent the spread of disease, the simple act of washing our hands with soap and water has become a critical personal hygiene practice for adults and children alike.

-We ask our paediatrician from Kids Clinic @ Mt Alvernia, Dr Wendy Sinnathamby some common questions on antibacterial handwashes that people ask these days.
+We ask our paediatrician from Kids Clinic @ Mt Tampines, Dr Wendy Sinnathamby some common questions on antibacterial handwashes that people ask these days.

 1. Do Antibacterial and Regular Handwashes Kill Germs?

 Both antibacterial and regular handwashes do not actually “kill” the various disease-carrying germs but help to remove them from our skin.

 2. Be Positive and Realistic.